Coding-Coach/coding-coach-api/README.md

 ```
 $ git pull upstream development
 ```
-you need have have ssh-key setup and added to your github account.
+you need to have ssh-key setup and added to your github account.

 If you are yet to setup ssh-key visit the link below: